Windsor Castle intruder believed he was on 'mission' to kill Queen

 - Published

-A man who entered the grounds of Windsor Castle grounds "to kill" the late Queen believed he was a character who had to "right historical wrong", a court has heard.
+A self-styled Star Wars assassin who entered the grounds of Windsor Castle "to kill" the late Queen believed he was a character who had to "right historical wrong", a court has heard.

 Jaswant Singh Chail was armed with a crossbow when he was arrested on Christmas Day 2021.